ionic-team/stencil/readme.md

 ## Creating components

-Stencil components are plan ES6/TypeScript classes with some decorator metadata.
+Stencil components are plain ES6/TypeScript classes with some decorator metadata.

 Create new components by creating files with a `.tsx` extension, such as `my-component.tsx`, and place them in `src/components`.